AndyTheDragon/dat4bi_examproject/README.md

 ## Research Questions

-- *"How do key order characteristics differ across the five sales channels?"*
+- *"How do order characteristics differ across the five sales channels?"*
 - *"Can we predict the sales channel of a new order with at least 80% accuracy?"*
 - *"Which features are most important for differentiating sales channels, and how can these insights guide operations and marketing?"*